bukkalexander/corplife/README.md

-# Social media app for learning
+# Quiz app

 ## Web

+Fronted part of the app.

+### Requirements

+You need `npm` to build the web app.
+You can either:
+- use the `.devcontainer/devcontainer.json` to launch a dev container in VS Code, using the Dev Containers extension
+- manuallly run the `.devcontainer/Dockerfile`
+- install `npm` locally

-Change directory into `web`
+### Change directory into `web`

+All frontend related commands take place inside the folder `web`

 ```bash
 cd web
 ```